SanteonNL/shared-care-planning/input/pagecontent/usecase-enrollment.md

 # Enroll patient in home monitoring

+<b>Diagnosis, informed consent, implied consent</b>

-A cardiologist, Caroline van Dijk, from Hospital X diagnoses heart failure for patient Patrick Egger and explains about home monitoring with Zorg bij jou and gets implied consent from Patrick to enroll him in this.
+A cardiologist, Caroline van Dijk, from Hospital X diagnoses heart failure for patient Patrick Egger and explains about home monitoring with Zorg bij jou.
+Caroline gets informed consent from Patrick to enroll him for home monitoring at Zorg bij jou.
+Because Patrick gives informed consent for the enrollment, consent for the processing of the relevant data by Zorg bij jou can be implied (implied consent).

+<b>Order/ Service-request</b>

 Caroline make a (service-)request for 'home monitoring' in the EHR and clicks on the 'share request'-button to enroll Patrick.